 - Once installed, in-guest policies will be available such as 'Windows Exploit guard should be enabled'.

 - Microsoft Defender for Cloud uses the Microsoft Dependency agent to collect network traffic data from your Azure virtual machines.

 - This agent enables advanced network protection features such as traffic visualization on the network map, network hardening recommendations, and specific network threats.

 - Evaluate extensions from Microsoft and 3rd parties to address anti-malware, desired state, threat detection, prevention, and remediation to address threats at the operating system, machine, and network levels.

 For other topics related to running SQL Server in Azure VMs, see SQL Server on Azure Virtual Machines overview.
 If you have questions about SQL Server virtual machines, see the Frequently Asked Questions.

-To learn more, see the other articles in this series:
+To learn more, see the other articles in this best practices series: